Same-sex marriage in Aguascalientes: Action of unconstitutionality

-The ruling came into effect once Congress was officially notified and upon publication in the Official Gazette of the Federation (Diario Oficial de la Federación) on 16 August 2019.
-Prior to this date, the civil registry had already begun processing marriage applications from same-sex couples and issuing marriage licenses.
+In 2018, the National Human Rights Commission filed an action of unconstitutionality (acción de inconstitucionalidad; docketed 40/2018) against articles 143, 144 and 313bis of the Civil Code.
+The Congress of Aguascalientes had recently amended state family law but while doing so did not repeal the state's ban on same-sex marriage.
+The Commission took this opportunity to file the action of unconstitutionality.
+On 2 April 2019, the full bench of the Mexican Supreme Court ruled unanimously that the three articles were void and unconstitutional, determining that banning same-sex couples from marrying violates Articles 1 and 4 of the Constitution of Mexico.
+The ruling came into effect upon publication in the Official Gazette of the Federation (Diario Oficial de la Federación) on 16 August 2019.
+However, the civil registry began processing marriage applications from same-sex couples and issuing marriage licenses prior to the publication date.
 A couple applied to marry the same day as the ruling was handed down, and wed shortly thereafter.
-On 6 April 2019, a same-sex couple, together for 11 years, wed in a Masonic ceremony in Aguascalientes City.
+On 6 April 2019, a same-sex couple, together for eleven years, wed in a Masonic ceremony in the city of Aguascalientes.